Monthly Retainer

 | Characteristic | Benefit | Detail | Best for |

-| Fixed costs | You'll have predictable outgoings each month/quarter/year which can be used for budgets and forecasting | A retainer agreement outline the amount of developer resource you have to use throughout the time period (usually a month) along with the scope this development time can be used for - this will be agreed between you and the development company | Businesses that need consistent budgeting and want to avoid fluctuating development costs |
+| Fixed costs | You'll have predictable outgoings each month/quarter/year which can be used for budgets and forecasting | A retainer agreement outlines the amount of developer resource you have to use throughout the time period (usually a month) along with the scope this development time can be used for - this will be agreed between you and the development company | Businesses that need consistent budgeting and want to avoid fluctuating development costs |

 | Guaranteed Resource | You have access to guaranteed resource every month that is generally scheduled in advance and ringfenced for you and you alone | By paying a set, monthly fee, you're securing access to the agreed developer time.
-The development company will usually do this in advance of the month ahead ensuring this time cannot be used elsewhere | Companies that need regular support but can't justify hiring another FTE |
+The development company will usually schedule this in advance of the month ahead ensuring this time cannot be used elsewhere | Companies that need regular support but can't justify hiring another FTE |

 | Flexible Scope | You'll be able to use your developer time for a broad range of tasks to fit your specific needs | The retainer agreement will contain the pre-agreed scope that developer time can be used against.
 This could be maintenance, updates, bug fixes, new development etc | Agile environments and companies making continuous improvements to a product |